 Erectile dysfunction (ED) is when a man has persistent problems achieving and/or sustaining an erection.
 Erectile dysfunction can make sexual intercourse impossible without treatment.
-Erectile dysfunction can first emerge in a man as early as 40 according to the Massachusetts Male Aging Study on sexual dysfunction.
-They also found that an estimated 18 to 30 million men are affected by erectile dysfunction.
+Erectile dysfunction can first emerge in a man as early as 40, according to the Massachusetts Male Aging Study on sexual dysfunction.
+About 30 million men are affected by erectile dysfunction, according to the National Institute of Health.

 Erectile dysfunction refers specifically to problems achieving or maintaining an erection.
 Other forms of male sexual dysfunction include poor libido and problems with ejaculation.
 Men with erectile dysfunction often have a healthy libido, but their bodies fail to respond in the sexual encounter by producing an erection.
 Usually there is a physical basis for the problem.